FREQUENTLY ASKED QUESTIONS

 Who is Worksafe?

-WorkSafe WA is the Western Australian Government agency responsible for the administration of the Occupational Safety and Health Act 1984.
+WorkSafe WA is the Western Australian Government agency responsible for the administration of the Work Health and Safety 2020.
 It is a division of the Department of Commerce.

 What is a high risk licence?